vmware-archive/declarative-cluster-management/docs/reference.md

 Every DCM model computes values for one or more *variable columns*.
 A variable column is a column whose name is prefixed with the keyword `controllable__`.
 A variable column can be of integer, bigint or varchar types.
-DCM guarantees that a returned solution will assign values to variable columns such that all hard constraints are satisfied, while maximizing  the number of soft constraints that are met.
+DCM guarantees that a returned solution will assign values to variable columns such that all hard constraints are satisfied, while maximizing the sum of supplied objective functions.

 A variable column can appear in a table or a view.